alexandre01/UltimateLabeling/README.md

 bash detection/setup.sh
 ```

-The data images and videos should be placed in the folder `data`, following the same naming as the client code.
+The data images and videos should be placed in the folder `data`, similarly to the client code.

 To extract video files, use the following script: